domRiddle/ASF/Compatibility.md

 ## OS-specific

 OS-specific package, apart from managed code included in generic package, also includes native code for given platform.
 In other words, OS-specific package **already includes proper .NET Core runtime inside**, which allows you to entirely skip the whole installation mess and just launch ASF directly.
-OS-specific package, as you can guess from the name, is OS-specific and every OS requires its own version.
+OS-specific package, as you can guess from the name, is OS-specific and every OS requires its own version - for example Windows requires PE32+ `ArchiSteamFarm.exe` binary while Linux works with Unix ELF `ArchiSteamFarm` binary.
+As you can guess, those two types are not compatible with each other.

 ASF is currently available in following OS-specific variants: